 - a.
-Signal frequencies above 18 GHz are prone to additional response errors due to modes in the Type-N connector used.
+Signal frequencies above 18 GHz are prone to response errors due to modes in the Type-N connector.
+Only analyzers with frequency Option 526 that do not also have input connector Option C35 will have these modes.
 With the use of Type-N to APC 3.5 mm adapter part number 1250-1744, there are nominally six such modes.
 The effect of these modes with this connector are included within these specifications. - b.
 For Sweep Type = FFT, add the RF flatness errors of this table to the IF Frequency Response errors.
 An additional error source, the error in switching between swept and FFT sweep types, is nominally ±0.01 dB and is included within the "Absolute Amplitude Error" specifications. - c.
 Electronic attenuator (Option EA3) may not be used with preamp on. - d.
-To see the serial number, press the following keys: System, Show, System. - e.
+All instruments are tested against a suitable test line limit in factory production but not in field calibration. - e.
 Specifications for frequencies > 3.5 GHz apply for sweep rates < 100 MHz/ms. - f.
 Preselector centering applied.